AirPods Pro keep Penn Station tuned down

 A dusting of mist, and all was fine with the Pros.

-The next morning, on the train again, I put The Road: Part II by UNKLE on, and the immersiveness tones felt uninterrupted.
+The next morning, on the train again, I put The Road: Part II by UNKLE on, and the immersive tones felt uninterrupted.
 I switch back and forth with the older AirPods.
-I can't tell how much better they sound, or whether it's the noise cancelling allowing me to hear everything in better isolation.
+I can't tell how much better they sound, or whether it's the noise canceling allowing me to hear everything in better isolation.
 But the experience is definitely better.

 Battery life, on an hour-and-a-half long home-to-work commute, went from 100% to 76%.

-I try triggering noise-cancelling from the Apple Watch with WatchOS 6.1.
+I try triggering noise-canceling from the Apple Watch with WatchOS 6.1.
 It works, but I'd rather just pinch my AirPod Pro stem.

 Crossing busy New York streets, I still get some interruptions of audio like I do with all Bluetooth things.
 It stops when I'm across the intersection.